Chiropractic: Neck manipulation

-Estimates for serious adverse events vary from 5 strokes per 100,000 manipulations to 1.46 serious adverse events per 10 million manipulations and 2.68 deaths per 10 million manipulations, though it was determined that there was inadequate data to be conclusive.
+Estimates for serious adverse events vary from 5 strokes per 100,000 manipulations to 1.46 serious adverse events per 10 million manipulations and 2.68 deaths per 10 million manipulations, though it was determined that there were inadequate data to be conclusive.
 Several case reports show temporal associations between interventions and potentially serious complications.
 The published medical literature contains reports of 26 deaths since 1934 following chiropractic manipulations and many more seem to remain unpublished.

 Vertebrobasilar artery stroke (VAS) is statistically associated with chiropractic services in persons under 45 years of age, but it is similarly associated with general practitioner services, suggesting that these associations are likely explained by preexisting conditions.
 Weak to moderately strong evidence supports causation (as opposed to statistical association) between cervical manipulative therapy (CMT) and VAS.
 There is insufficient evidence to support a strong association or no association between cervical manipulation and stroke.
 While the biomechanical evidence is not sufficient to support the statement that CMT causes cervical artery dissection (CD), clinical reports suggest that mechanical forces have a part in a substantial number of CDs and the majority of population controlled studies found an association between CMT and VAS in young people.
 It is strongly recommended that practitioners consider the plausibility of CD as a symptom, and people can be informed of the association between CD and CMT before administering manipulation of the cervical spine.
 There is controversy regarding the degree of risk of stroke from cervical manipulation.
 Many chiropractors state that, the association between chiropractic therapy and vertebral arterial dissection is not proven.
 However, it has been suggested that the causality between chiropractic cervical manipulation beyond the normal range of motion and vascular accidents is probable or definite.
 There is very low evidence supporting a small association between internal carotid artery dissection and chiropractic neck manipulation.
 The incidence of internal carotid artery dissection following cervical spine manipulation is unknown.
 The literature infrequently reports helpful data to better understand the association between cervical manipulative therapy, cervical artery dissection and stroke.
 The limited evidence is inconclusive that chiropractic spinal manipulation therapy is not a cause of intracranial hypotension.
 Cervical intradural disc herniation is very rare following spinal manipulation therapy.